codebyafnan/Portfolio/README.md

 "My Portfolio" is a personal website designed to showcase my skills, projects, and experiences.
 Built with a combination of HTML, CSS, and JavaScript, it leverages frameworks like Bootstrap and jQuery to create a responsive and interactive user experience.

 # Features
+- Hero section: Welcome to my digital portfolio, where technical expertise meets creative innovation.
-About Me: An overview of my background, skills, and experiences.
+- About Me: An overview of my background, skills, and experiences.
-Edcaution: An overview of my Educaiton background.
+- Edcaution: An overview of my Educaiton background.
-Skills: My technical skills and proficiencies.
+- Skills: My technical skills and proficiencies.
-Resume: A link to download my resume.
+- Resume: A link to download my resume.
-Contact: A form to send me messages or inquiries.
+- Contact: A form to send me messages or inquiries.

 # Technologies Used
-HTML5 & CSS3: Markup and styling languages for building web pages.
+- HTML5 & CSS3: Markup and styling languages for building web pages.
-JavaScript: A programming language for adding interactivity to web applications.
+- JavaScript: A programming language for adding interactivity to web applications.
-Style-Components: A CSS framework for creating responsive and mobile-first designs.
+- Style-Components: A CSS framework for creating responsive and mobile-first designs.
-Git: A version control system for tracking changes and collaborating on projects.
+- Git: A version control system for tracking changes and collaborating on projects.
-GitHub Pages: A platform for hosting and deploying web applications.
+- GitHub Pages: A platform for hosting and deploying web applications.

 # My Digital Showcase
 "My Portfolio" serves as a digital resume, highlighting my technical expertise and creative projects, making it an essential tool for networking and job applications.